-Terminal Client for Redis with AutoCompletion and Syntax Highlighting.
+Interactive Redis: A Cli for Redis with AutoCompletion and Syntax Highlighting.

 - Advanced code completion.
 If you run command

-DEL, iredis will auto complete your command based on
+DEL, IRedis will auto-complete your command based on

 CLUSTER MEET IP PORT, IRedis will validate IP and PORT for you.

 - Auto suggestions.
 (Like fish shell.)